Mums story as she saw it from her point of view

 One day George said to me he wanted to go to

 just like that” that sounded OK!
 To me I understood this need of knowing and wanting to find out why and what happened for him to arrive in Australia and yet some part of his family was still in London.

 So I said go do what you have to do and said good-bye to him as if he was going to work, I was used to him coming and going but it was usually just a drug binge some were close.
 This was “England London where in the hell was that”.
 Continue reading “My Mums story”

-The words the fears that go rushing through your head at a pace were there is no escape.
-To quick to right them down, to quick to make sense of them.
+The words the fears that go rushing through your head at a pace where there is no escape.
+Too quick to write them down, to quick to make sense of them.

 Which is what I should trust that gut that tells us so much.

 So I am driving and cannot right but I will find some paper and pen and right in-between lights.

 The words that I am thinking of are Fear, Independence, Insecurity.
 At the moment I am a little insecure because of my finances are low and I feel I have not quiet stood on my own feet again.

 As I am slowly taking control of that and starting TO LISTEN TO WHAT MAKES ME HAPPY and stop listening to words and ideas that are not mine.
 Yes, I like lots of affirmation but I don’t very often feel them personally.
 I hope that someone will relate to them and change the way they feel for the day.

 I put them there for other people to be happy and stop and think.
 To touch someones heart is amazing for me, so yes I do feel affirmation but through other people’s experience.